 Whether you buy a pass or single ticket, be sure to validate it at the machine before boarding.

-I hop you’ve enjoyed my one day in Venice itinerary.
-You may find travel guides and resources you may find helpful for planning a trip to Italy:
+I hope you’ve enjoyed my one day in Venice itinerary.
+You may find these other Italy travel guides useful:

 - 3 day itinerary for Rome

 - 1 day itinerary for Milan

 - 10 day itinerary for Tuscany